 Keep all chemicals and products on high shelves or in child-locked closets or cabinets.
 Most importantly, check your dryer before you turn it on.
 Sometimes, smaller pets hide here when it’s cold outside and they’re looking for warmth.

 We typically keep a lot of our health and beauty products and medications in our bedrooms.
-Make sure these are out of your pet’s reach so they don’t accidentally swallow something inedible.
+Make sure these are out of your pet’s reach so they don’t accidentally swallow something dangerous.
 Also, keep your laundry basket hidden behind a closet door if you have one to prevent your pet from swallowing buttons or drawstrings.

 Always remember to close the lid to the toilet seat and hide toilet cleaner.
 If you’ve just cleaned the toilet, your pet could try to drink the toilet water and ingest harmful chemicals.
-If the toilet cleaner is just lying around, your pet could end up trying to eat or drink it as well.
-Always put your cosmetics and products in medicine cabinets that your pet can’t reach, and store shower items on tall racks so that your pet can’t get into your shampoo bottle.
+If the toilet cleaner is lying around, your pet could end up trying to eat or drink it as well.
+Always put your cosmetics and products in medicine cabinets that your pet can’t reach, and store shower items on tall racks so that your pet can’t get into them.

 Doorways and windows